MarniTorkel/predictive/README.md

-This is a group project of 3 people.
+This is a group project.
 Language used is python.
-For prediction, we used ARIMA, Neural Network, etc.
+My contribution to this project is to implement Neural Network Algorithm for the prediction.